HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 #### Definition

-The **Registry Submission Definition Creator** executes the **Create/Update Registry Definition [CURD]** transaction and uses a tool to create a logical model in the form of a StructureDefinition that references the data needed, the possible locations in FHIR, CDA or other locations, including manual input, and the local profile necessary to store the infomation for submission.
+The **Registry Submission Definition Creator** executes the **Create/Update Registry Definition [CURD]** transaction and uses a tool to create a logical model in the form of a StructureDefinition that references the data needed, the possible locations in FHIR, CDA or other locations, including manual input, and the local profile necessary to store the information for submission.

-The overall StructureDefinition will have each datapoint as an element definition with mappings to the data locaitons and the resource or profile for storage within the submission Bundle.
+The overall StructureDefinition will have each datapoint as an element definition with mappings to the data locations and the resource or profile for storage within the submission Bundle.

 THis information is given to the **Registry Submission Definition Repository** for storage and distribution.